Magis Institute: Documentary films

-Former NBC News and "Today Show" producer Martha Cotton works with the Institute to make these complex issues more intelligible and to prompt discussions among high school students.
+Former NBC News and Today Show producer Martha Cotton works with the institute to make these complex issues more intelligible and to prompt discussions among high school students.
 The first documentary, "Cosmic Origins", features Nobel Laureate Arno Penzias, who discovered background radiation from the Big Bang.
 The video also features John Polkinghorne, who is an Anglican priest and a winner of the Templeton Prize.

-New media
+Social media

-The institute is reaching out on the Internet; it has a popular Facebook page, and releases frequent videos on YouTube.
-These offerings highlight the long history of scientific research done by members of the clergy over the centuries with a special focus on those who are currently active in their respective fields.
+The institute has a popular Facebook page, and frequently releases videos on YouTube.
+This content highlights the long history of scientific research done by members of the clergy over the centuries, with a special focus on those who are currently active in their respective fields.

 High school curriculum

-The institute's website offers a curriculum for high school students that is designed for use in parochial schools and church youth groups..
+The institute's website offers a curriculum for high school students that is designed for use in parochial schools and church youth groups.

-Adult education and college curricula
+Adult education and college curriculum

-The Institute arranged for a college course in conjunction with Benedictine College in Atchison, Kansas titled "Physics and Metaphysics in Dialogue".
+The institute arranged for a college course in conjunction with Benedictine College in Atchison, Kansas titled "Physics and Metaphysics in Dialogue".